 You may also fight the Goblin in the Reserve.
 It is not discarded when defeated; each player may fight it multiple times each turn, earning its reward each time.

-Buy From The Market.
+Buy From the Market.

 The Market is a series of spaces where merchants serve those exploring the dungeon.
 If you are in a Market room, you may make a purchase.

 All items at the Market cost 7 Gold.
 Place each item you buy in front of you, in your play area.
-Items available at the Market are described on the back of this rule book.
+Items available at the Market are described on the back of the rule book.

-Move Through A Tunnel.
+Move Through a Tunnel.

 Boots are how you traverse the passages of the dungeon.
 Each Boot lets you move along one tunnel to a new room.